syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 Get the current row in the `SfDataGrid.SelectionChanged` event by setting the `SfDataGrid.SelectionMode` as Multiple or SingleDeselect.
 If the SelectionMode is Single, the current item and selected item are same.

 ## Customize the current row highlight color
 The `SfDataGrid` supports highlighting the current row when the `SelectionMode` is set to `Multiple`, and the `NavigationMode` is set to `Row`.
-The color of the currently highlighted row can be customized using the [CurrentRowHighlightColor]() property in the `SfDataGrid.DefaultStyle`.
+The color of the currently highlighted row can be customized using the [CurrentRowHighlightColor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridStyle.html#Syncfusion_Maui_DataGrid_DataGridStyle_CurrentRowHighlightColor) property in the `SfDataGrid.DataGridStyle`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml"%}